mickhansen/graphql-sequelize/README.md

 ```

 Which when added to args will let the resolver automatically support limit and ordering in args for graphql queries.
+Should be be used with fields of type `GraphQLList`

 ```js
 import defaultListArgs from 'graphql-sequelize'